M4THEWS2/ConfBot/README.md

 - {user_icon}: URL of the user icon

 - {user_name}: Only the username of the user

+### Now you can create your own variables

+Go to `config/custom_variables.js` and, if you have some skills at programming, you can personalize/create your variables however you want.

 ### Better ban and kick functions